-Hypothesis 5 (H5): Cross-sectional sentiment disagreement commands a risk premium.
+Hypothesis 5 (H5): Cross-sectional disagreement in tone commands a risk premium.

-Using our measurement of disagreement obtained from trading-hour sentiment, we revisit the predictive regressions in Table 11.6 The regressions contain the same set of control variables, except that we exclude the trading sentiment index $B{idx,t}$ because the latter is insignificant in most of the predictive regressions.
-In the regressions, all results stay as reported previously; on top of this, we find that σ_B carries a positive and highly significant coefficient for both the SM and LM case.
-This lends support to the idea that high levels of disagreement in the cross-sectional distribution of sentiments make investors reluctant to hold assets; hence, similarly to market volatility, they require a positive risk premium if dispersion is high.
-Because it is almost uncorrelated with market volatility, however, sentiment dispersion is yet another dimension to market uncertainty, here mainly from news tones.
+Using our measurement of disagreement obtained from trading-hour tone, we revisit the predictive regressions in Table $10.^6$ The regressions contain the same set of control variables, except that we exclude the trading tone index $B{idx,t}$ because the latter is insignificant in most of the predictive regressions.
+In the regressions, all results stay as reported previously; on top of this, we find that $\sigma_B$ carries a positive and highly significant coefficient for both the SM and LM case.
+This lends support to the idea that high levels of disagreement in the cross-sectional distribution of tones make investors reluctant to hold assets; hence, similarly to market volatility, they require a positive risk premium if dispersion is high.
+Because it is almost uncorrelated with market volatility, however, tone dispersion is yet another dimension to market uncertainty, here mainly from news tones.